mghotbi/DspikeIn/README.md

 ## GCN Normalization with QIIME2 Plugin

 Opinions on gene copy number (GCN) correction for the 16S rRNA marker vary, with proponents citing improved accuracy and critics noting limitations.
-While GCN correction is not included in the DspikeIn package, it can be performed using tools like the `q2-gcn-norm` plugin in Qiime2 (rrnDB v5.7) or methods outlined by [Louca et al., 2018](https://link.springer.com/content/pdf/10.1186/s40168-018-0420-9).
+While GCN correction is not included in the DspikeIn package, it can be applied to relative abundance counts using tools like the `q2-gcn-norm` plugin in Qiime2 (rrnDB v5.7) or methods outlined by [Louca et al., 2018](https://link.springer.com/content/pdf/10.1186/s40168-018-0420-9).
 Due to variability in rDNA copy numbers, GCN correction was not applied to ITS data.
 We used the `q2-gcn-norm` plugin to normalize data by gene copy number (GCN).
 For more details, visit the [q2-gcn-norm GitHub repository](https://github.com/Jiung-Wen/q2-gcn-norm).

 ### Command Example